afikri/afikri.github.io/cv.md

 subtitle: Database Developer at IOM
 ---
 # Personal Information
-Abdul Fikri.
+My name is Abdul Fikri.
+Currently, I am working as *Database Developer* and duty stationed at Jakarta Head Office.
 I have the following qualifications:

 ### Education
 Bachelor in Chemical Engineering at Institut Teknologi Bandung, Indonesia.